 '''

-label: statements;

-. . . . . . . .

-statement;

-Program to demonstrate working of goto statement/
+/Program to demonstrate working of goto statement/

 #include<stdio.h>

 int main(){

-int i;
+inti:

 for(i=0;i<=10;i++)

-{

 if(i==5)

 {

 goto STATUS;

 }

-printf("%d\n",i);
+printf("%d \ n",i);

+}

 STATUS:

 printf("Value of i is = 5 than goto working");

 return 0;

 }

 Output :-

 Value of i is = 5 than goto working

 Process returned 0 (0x0)

 execution time : 0.013 s

 Press any key to continue.

 '''

-- Most of the programs require a statement or set of statements to be executed multiple times or not to execute at all, depending on the circumstances. - The statement by which we can control the flow of the program execution is called as control flow statement or program control statement. - In the sequence construct, as the name implies, statements are executed sequentially i.e. one after the other. - In selection construct, the execution of statements depends upon a condition test. - The iteration constructs are an efficient method of handling a series of statements that must be repeated a variable number of times. - If multiple statements are to be executed than they must be placed with in a pair of braces. - A simple if or if else construct may be placed with in another if or if-else construct. - The switch statement is another convenient tool provided by C to handle the situations in which multiple decisions to be made based on an expression that can have multiple values. - The for loop in C is the simplest, fixed and entry controlled loop.
-An infinite for loop can be created by skipping the conditional expression. - A conditional expression cannot have multiple expression like initialization and updation expression, but it may contain several conditions linked together using logical operators. - The second type of loop, the while loop is an entry controlled loop as it tests the conditions first and if the condition is true, then only the control will enter into the loop body.
-An empty loop can also be configured using while statement and could used as a time delay loop. - C's third loop statement is the do while loop, is an exit controlled loop i.e. it tests the conditions after having executed the statement with in loop body.
+- The for loop in C is the simplest, fixed and entry-controlled loop.
+An infinite for loop can be created by skipping the conditional expression. - A conditional expression cannot have multiple expression like initialization and Updating expression, but it may contain several conditions linked together using logical operators. - The second type of loop, the while loop is an entry-controlled loop as it tests the conditions first and if the condition is true, then only the control will enter into the loop body.
+An empty loop can also be configured using while statement and could used as a time delay loop.

+- C's third loop statement is the do while loop, is an exit controlled loop i.e. it tests the conditions after having executed the statement with in loop body.
 Unlike the for and while loops, a do while loop always executes at least once. - The break statement is used in a program to skip the particular part of program code.
-The jump statement continue is the compliment of the break statement.
+The jump statement continue is the compliment of the break statement. - Instead of forcing termination, it causes the control to jump to the beginning of the loop.
+The goto statement is C's another jump statement which causes a program control to jump immediately to an executed statement elsewhere in the function.

-Conditional statement: A statement that evaluates to either true or false.

-Continue statement: The statement that ignores execution of further statements and forces the loop to evaluate the loop condition once again.

-Default statement: An optional statement in a switch that is executed if none of the conditions evaluates to true.

-Switch statement: A multi-selection statement that branches to that statement whose specified condition evaluates to true.